riotjy/mobjy4j/README.md

 between in process data objects and JSON data possible while ensuring the proper creation of the intended in process class instances.
-It also supports the specification of class and field level **_Java annotations_**, useful for ORM purposes (e.g. Hibernate) for example.
+It also supports the specification of class and field level **_Java annotations_**, useful for ORM purposes (e.g. Hibernate).

 In its current verison **mobjy** is using the *gson* and *nlohmann/json* libraries for parsing and extracting JSON data.